 You can link this no-annual-fee card to your Schwab One® or Schwab General Brokerage account, as well as a Schwab traditional, Roth, or rollover IRA.
 Schwab also offers a Platinum Card, which is an exclusive credit card with a high annual fee.

-• 0% introductory APR balance transfers for the first 18 billing cycles after account opening.
+- 0% introductory APR balance transfers for the first 15 billing cycles after account opening, after which a variable APR will apply

 Intro (Purchases)